sfc-gh-akelkar/insite/Cortex_REST_API_Optimization.md

 Your task: Provide actionable, specific interpretations that help users understand what type of sites are in each cluster."

+  # NEW: Combine prompts for API call
-  user_prompt = paste0(
+  user_prompt = paste0(statement2, allclusters, statement4)
-    "Analyze these k-means clusters of clinical trial sites:\n", allclusters,
-    "\n\nProvide a concise interpretation of each cluster in 10 words or less."
-  )

-  # Get session token from existing ODBC connection
+  # NEW: Get session token from existing ODBC connection
   session_token <- tryCatch({
     DBI::dbGetQuery(aiconn, "SELECT SYSTEM$GET_SESSION_TOKEN()")[[1]]
   }, error = function(e) {